 Charlie Robinson Award

 Honors a public library director who, over a period of seven (7) years, has been a risk taker, an innovator and/or a change agent in a public library.
 The recipient should have been active in national and other professional associations and be known for developing and implementing programs which are responsive to the needs of community residents.
 The award consists of $1,000 and a gift.
 The public library director will be honored at the ALA Annual Conference.
 Established in 1997.
-Sponsored by the Baker & Taylor Company.
+Sponsored by Baker & Taylor.

-EBSCO Excellence in Small and/or Rural Public Library Service Award
+EBSCO Excellence in Rural Library Service Award

 Gordon M. Conable Award

 Honors a public library staff member, a library trustee, or a public library, that has demonstrated a commitment to intellectual freedom and the Library Bill of Rights.
 The award consists of $1,500 and a plaque to be presented annually at the ALA Annual Conference.
-Sponsored by LSSI.

-Polaris Innovation in Technology John Iliff Award
+John Iliff Award

 Romance Writers of America Library Grant